AliAsifzuberi/SQL-VBA/README.md

-# Created a poriject in VBA that make a s SQL request to read a databse of student names and grades for a certain assigment.
+Created a porject in VBA that make a s SQL request to read a databse of student names and grades for a certain assigment.
 The user can select what assigment and class they would like to see the grades for.